 MLVerify provides a free PEP tool to all registered users, including automated on-going checks.

 It is important not to stigmatise a PEP, but rather to understand the relationship and carryout enhanced due diligence and to monitor their activity for suspicious behaviour.
 These measures are preventative and not criminal in nature.

-We provide a free PEP search tool that you can use here.
+We provide a free PEP search tool that you can use within your account, found under Tools menu.
 This dataset is extracted and updated from a number of sources covering numerous countries.